macugamacuga/LynXRyde/README.md

-# LynXRyde is a version of a ride share app .
+# LynXRyde is a ride share app .